 If you appeal again, however, you are given a hearing in front of a judge.
 The hearings are much more likely to go your way—if you’re properly prepared.
 We find that judges are much more careful in looking at the evidence, and you can be represented by your lawyer in person at the hearing.
 This is the best stage at which to turn around your application and get approved.

-Talk to an Atlanta Social Security Disability Lawyer for Free
+Talk to an Atlanta Fibromyalgia Lawyer for Free